 The compressor usually makes a banging sound when a part has been broken or has become loose.
 If the problem is with a small piston pin or a connecting rod, there is no need to worry about minor issues.

 However, if the problem is not with these parts, it indicates a more significant issue, and you may need to replace your compressor.
 That is why it is recommended to contact an AC maintenance in Lawrenceville, GA, for a quick and precise checkup.

 A rattling noise may mean that your machine is starting to decay, and some of its parts may be loosening up.

 Another reason for the noise may be that the leaves and dust have blocked the system, thus producing rattling sounds, or the fan blades of the compressor have become loose and start rattling when the machine is turned on.

 If your AC produces a high-pitched sound, you should turn off the air conditioner and call a maintenance service right away.

 The most probable cause for this sound may be a refrigerant leak which is harmful to your machine and is detrimental to your family’s health.
 A whistling sound may also indicate high pressure inside the compressor, which may be very dangerous.

 A buzzing sound is usually associated with various electrical issues.
 For example, a buzzing noise coming from the compressor means that there is a fault in the machine of the compressor, while the noise coming from the inside means that a wire is not correctly connected to the circuit.

 Additionally, a low voltage supply may also lead to buzzing sounds being produced.
 These kinds of electrical issues must be taken care of as soon as possible as they put your machine at risk.

-If you are experiencing any of these loud sounds listed above, you must immediately get in touch with expert HVAC professionals at Americool for your AC service.
-For booking a service appointment, you can call us at (770)-622-4414 or write your query to us at email@example.com.
+If you are experiencing any of these loud sounds listed above, you must immediately get in touch with expert HVAC professionals at Americool for your AC installation in Lawrenceville, GA.
+For booking a service appointment, you can call us at (770)-622-4414 or write your query to us at firstname.lastname@example.org.